Stratio/sparta/doc/src/site/sphinx/twitterExample.rst

 * **Fourth**

-The last step it's to declare our database where we want our aggregated data to be stored.
+The last step it's to declare our output database where we want our aggregated data to be stored.
 In this example we used MongoDB as database::

   "outputs": [